lskatz/fasten/paper/paper.md

 ## Acknowledgements

-Thank you John Phan for creating the Docker container.
+Thank you, John Phan, for creating the Docker container.

+## References